What can I say? It took me a while to calm down from James and Stephen’s wedding … in a good way.! :)

 After a first look in the castle’s library bar James and Stephen and their closest family made their way through the courtyard to the Great Hall of the O’Carolls where they sealed the deal.
 It was a beautiful ceremony with string music playing as they were walking in and out and a few very lovely and poignant readings.

 While the guests mingled in the library bar for a few drinks and canapés after the ceremony, the photographer and I took James and Stephen out into the woods.
-They had so much fun and couldn’t stop giggling.
+As a videographer one of my favourite parts of the day is the time after the ceremony when the couple spends a calm moment with each other in nature celebrating that they 'just' got married.
+James and Stephen had so much fun and couldn’t stop giggling.
 I love the footage. :)

 Everyone went back into the Great Hall of the O’Carrolls.
 What a location this is for a wedding.
 The guests had dinner and the service was organised by a very determined and quite serious ‘Operations Manager’.
 During the service you could notice a bit of rumbling and a few disputes developing between some guests and the waiters who seemed to behave rudely.

 BANG!…one waiter dropped a tray with plates and glasses, immediately being shouted at by the ‘Operations Manager’.